 Resolved a systemic discrimination claim alleged by the Department of Labor's Office of Federal Contract Compliance Programs, claiming discrimination against several thousand applicants by a large regional employer due to a biased aptitude test.
 OFCCP originally estimated damages at over $20 million.
 We resolved the claim for a small fraction of the monetary demand, and as an alternative, devised a creative mechanism for offering jobs over a multi-year period to qualified minority applicants.

 Settled a potentially dangerous collective action claim for unpaid overtime filed on behalf of more than 100 current and former employees of an area manufacturer.
 The claim alleged that the company improperly changed its workweek under the Fair Labor Standards Act, resulting in large claims for overtime pay.
 The plaintiffs were represented by a national firm specializing in these suits.
 We demonstrated that the method used to change the workweek was legally defensible and resolved the case for a small fraction of the original demand.

 Disability (AIDS) Discrimination Claim

-Represented a client in a multiple plaintiff Americans with Disabilities Act claim for discrimination brought by former employees with AIDS/HIV Positive.
+Represented a client in a multiple plaintiff Americans with Disabilities Act claim for discrimination brought by former employees with HIV/AIDS.
 We favorably resolved a very contentious claim that involved joint employment issues between our client and two separate employee leasing/temporary staffing companies.

 Section 1981 Race Discrimination Suit

-Have regularly conducted 50 state reviews for large national employer on a variety of compliance issues ranging from wage and hour compliance, wage garnishment and state and local leave law requirements.
+Have regularly conducted 50 state reviews for large national employer on a variety of compliance issues ranging from wage and hour compliance to wage garnishment to state and local leave law requirements.
 The substantive information developed by these reviews was prepared for use by as both resource materials and as components of online tools for client to manage HR compliance.